maxutility2011/ezLiveStreaming/README.md

 ![screenshot](diagrams/architecture_diagram.png)

 The API server exposes API endpoints to users for submitting and managing their live streams.
 The API server receives job requests from users and sends them to the job scheduler via a job queue (**AWS Simple Queue Service**).
-The job scheduler then assign the new job requests to live workers from the worker cluster.
-The live workers launch ffmpeg/shaka packager instances to ingest, transcode, package and output live streams.
-The users are responsible for generating live input feeds (using for example, RTMP, SRT) and pushing them to the ffmpeg workers.
-The API server uses a stateless design which the server does not maintain any in-memory states of live jobs.
+The job scheduler receives a new job request from the job queue, picks a live worker from the worker cluster then assigns the job request to it.
+The selected live worker launches ffmpeg/shaka packager instances to run the live channel.
+Specifically, a ffmpeg transcoder is started to ingest and transcode the live input feed, and also a shaka packager is started to receive transcoded multi-bitrate MPEG transport streams from ffmpeg transcoder, then package, encrypt and output an ABR stream (e.g., HLS/DASH).
+The output HLS/DASH stream is uploaded to cloud origin servers such as AWS S3.
+The users are responsible for generating and pushing live input feeds (using protocols such as RTMP SRT) to the ffmpeg transcoder.
+The API server requests DRM encrypt key from ezKey_server, pass it along to Shaka packager with other DRM configurations for stream encryption.The API server uses a stateless design which the server does not maintain any in-memory states of live jobs.
 Instead, all the states are kept in Redis data store.

 ## List of API methods